HiSeun/nesfr3_selfwork/README.md

 This will concretely explain the roles, and the topics that comes in and goes out.

 ## 1. Cartographer_node
 Cartographer_node and Cartographer_occupancy_grid_node are the Google open source libraries.
 Cartographer is a system that provides real-time SLAM in 2D and 3D across multiple platforms and sensor configurations.
-Anyone can approach to its sources : [cartographer] : https://github.com/cartographer-project/cartographer.
+Anyone can approach to its sources through [cartographer] (https://github.com/cartographer-project/cartographer, "ROS_Wiki").

 ### 1.1. package
 Cartographer_node is included in the 'cartographer_ros' package.